seborama/fuego/README.md

 ### Concurrency

 Concurrent streams are challenging to implement owing to ordering issues in parallel processing.
 At the moment, the view is that the most sensible approach is to delegate control to users.
-Multiple **fuego** streams can be created and data distributed across as desired.
-This empowers users of **fuego** to implement the desired behaviour of their pipelines.
+Multiple **ƒuego** streams can be created and data distributed across as desired.
+This empowers users of **ƒuego** to implement the desired behaviour of their pipelines.

 `Stream` has some methods that fan out (e.g. `ForEachC`).
 See the [godoc](http://godoc.org/github.com/seborama/fuego) for further information and limitations.